idnahacks/GoodHound/README.md

 - [x] Query overide options
 - [x] Export to csv
 - [x] Documentation
+- [ ] Trial adding a score to hop type
 - [ ] Limit query time counting to verbose mode (use loggy?)
 - [ ] Query Performance (is threading or neo4j tuning an option?)
 - [x] Add count of total distinct users that have any path